 Cocktails and dancing to follow

 Formatting is more flexible for a modern wedding invitation, but you should still follow the proper rules of etiquette.
-Just like your save-the-date cards, your invitation needs to give guests the information they need to plan for your event.
-Here's how to do it.
+Just like your save-the-date cards, your invitation should give guests the information they need to plan for your event.

 Decide Whether to Include the Hosts